RobinLWilson/Project_4/README.md

 Develop predictive models to forecast potential attrition based on historical data.
 This will assist in proactively addressing issues and implementing retention strategies.

 ## Visualization:
-We used Tableu Public for the visualisation part. https://public.tableau.com/app/profile/janka.glenn/viz/Project_4_17074464774080/Dashboard3
+We used Tableu Public for the visualisation part. https://public.tableau.com/app/profile/janka.glenn/viz/Project_4_17074464774080/Dashboard

-## Process:
-### Data Sourcing and Cleaning:

 ## Results

 As a data analyst professional, we have elucidated key visualizations that shed light on pertinent workforce trends.
 The organization currently comprises 1473 employees, exhibiting an attrition rate of 16% with an average employee age of 37.